 Now, Clipper is just six months away from launch and we were invited to visit the RV-sized probe at NASA’s legendary Jet Propulsion Laboratory in Pasadena, California, the first time I suited up for a clean room spacecraft visit since OSIRIS-REx was launched on its mission to Bennu in 2016.
 At the time, I wrote a dispatch for Popular Science about potentially contaminating the spacecraft (and the eventual asteroid sample) as a way to talk about contamination.
 It seemed like a fun idea at the time until the spacecraft returned home and I thought about booking a one-way trip to a non-extradition country.

 The clean room, and decontamination before entering, is serious business, especially at JPL, a NASA center at the heart of the agency’s storied efforts to explore the Solar System.
 After nearly 10 years covering space exploration, the first few being at Cape Canaveral, it would be my first visit to what always seemed like the coolest NASA center.
 And it is.
 For space fans to space industry professionals to silicon valley, a JPL visit is on the bucket list of many nerds.
 Including mine.
 The first time I tried to visit was the end of February 2020 when it seemed like shutdown was looming.
 I flew to California for four days in which I first joined the LA City Council meeting where a vote was being made to allow SpaceX to build Starship at the Port of Los Angeles.
 I then raced to visit SpaceX headquarters in Hawthorne, tour the Virgin Orbit factory in lead up to future projects, visit the James Webb Space Telescope at Northrop’s facility, and then make my way to JPL for a quick tour.
-After more bad COVID-19 news broke, I left town before I could get to there, and flew right back to Cape Canaveral.
+After more bad COVID-19 news broke, I left town before I could get there, and flew right back to Cape Canaveral.

 It was time to try again, despite the soul crushing traffic between LAX and Pasedena.
 Before our anticipated arrival on Thursday, April 11th, JPL’s media team sent out a list of precautions and guidelines necessary for a “clean” clean room visit.
 “These requirements are driven by a need to protect Europa Clipper’s sensitive instruments from dust, dirt, and debris so the spacecraft can perform its valuable science around Europa and to protect a moon that might currently have conditions suitable for life from any Earth microbes that might hitch a ride on our spacecraft,” said the release.
 Casual.

 Planetary protection is taken very seriously by NASA and a scientist from that office was among our JPL guides.
 Precautions include a shower before your visit, refraining from perfume and cologne use, and going that day without glitter.
-There was a note about no cold or flu-like symptoms which concerned me because I do face allergies and sinus issues from more frequently in the spring, especially when I travel.
+There was a note about no cold or flu-like symptoms which concerned me because I do face allergies and sinus issues far more frequently in the spring, especially when I travel.
 I didn’t take a chance, popping a Claritin before heading over to JPL.
-I hardly ever worked with other press pools in the space industry so I was curious about the attendees and what the setup would be compared to the circus at Kennedy Space Center
+I hardly ever worked with other press pools in the space industry so I was curious about the attendees and what the setup would be compared to the circus at Kennedy Space Center.

 I arrived to a beautiful and seemingly green campus, a welcome contrast to the flat and industrial area around NASA's Vehicle Assembly Building and Press Site at Kennedy Space Center.
 Next door to JPL was a horse ranch.
 At the welcome center, broadcast journalists and space journalists were gathering for the day’s Clipper events.
 When you first enter, you are directed to check in with a computer at the entrance and to take a seat.
 A few moments after finding that seat, you are immediately called up to the welcome desk to confirm identification and to get a guest badge printed.
 I was then directed to another group for a third round of checking in.
 I recognized Irene Klotz from Aviation Week, a longtime correspondent in the Kennedy press pool, we shared a hug.
 Later, my longtime friend and colleague Jack Beyer showed up to cover for NSF.
-A handful of local news folks gathered to talk about the death O.J Simpson, which just happened.
+A handful of local news folks gathered to talk about the death of O.J Simpson, which just happened.

 The group of journalists were then split up into multiple groups to rotate through the different events JPL had planned for us.
 The security guard came to check on me one more time and apologized for checking on me so many times.
 I asked if I could go to the large employee gift shop that was a little further into the campus.
 They said no and that the tiny welcome center shop would be open soon.

 My first stop was the Von Karman Auditorium, named after JPL’s founder Theodore Von Karman.
-In the 1930s, Karman pioneered rocket propulsion and after a few failures and dangerous experiments “several graduate students led by Frank Malina, along with rocket enthusiasts from the Pasadena area, moved their work off campus.” according to NASA.
+In the 1930s, Karman pioneered rocket propulsion and after a few failures and dangerous experiments “several graduate students led by Frank Malina, along with rocket enthusiasts from the Pasadena area, moved their work off campus,” according to NASA.
 One of those rocketeers was Jack Parsons, occultist and possible spy.
-The auditorium displays a few models on the floor that included Voyager and its Golden Record, a a cross-section of Europa showing its terrain of ice and saltwater, as well as small model of Clipper.
+The auditorium displays a few models on the floor that included Voyager and its Golden Record, a cross-section of Europa showing its terrain of ice and saltwater, as well as small model of Clipper.
 I walked around while I waited for my meeting with Project Scientist Robert Pappalardo, who David Brown referred to as the mission’s Jean-Luc Picard.
 I noticed JPL’s media team was running short on time so I offered to reduce me allotted 15 minutes with Pappalardo to 10, to which they were happy to do.

 Pappalardo is your quintessential brilliant mission scientist, battle worn from years of development but enthusiastic about the probe finally launching.
 He needed a few moments to refresh before our interview and wanted to move away from the facility’s bright lights.
 I opened by asking about the primary instruments on Clipper.
 “Those are ones that gather light, and the in-situ instruments that sense their environment and particles close up, he said.
 “REASON, the radar instrument, is amazing.
 The ice penetrating radar can shine radar wavelengths, essentially Radio waves, at Europa that penetrate through cold clean ice, bounce off liquid water, and back to the spacecraft to give us CAT scan of Europa's ice shell, Pappalardo explained.